 Gulluh Geechee Corridor landscapes and waterscapes converge in Hamilton’s survey of a region that was once filled with rice fields.

 African roots of “cool.”
 In a Hurston autobiographical story, when the young Zora was dreaming about a future self, she envisioned students like the girl pictured above being enraptured by her older self’s profuse professorial nonchalance.
-She would be especially erudite as she lectured to her class, leaning over her desk with laid-back attitude.
-Very “cool” (as a coming generation would say).
+She would be especially erudite as she lectured to her class, leaning over her desk with laid-back attitude — very “cool” (as a coming generation would say).
 Art historian Robert Farris Thompson explored the African roots of the "cool” concept and said that it has deep connections to aesthetic and philosophical ideas found in West African cultures, particularly the Yoruba of Nigeria.

 The Yoruba word “itutu” refers to a quality of inner peace and the ability to maintain composure in the face of challenges as well as a sense of style, charisma and effortless charm.
-(Ecollective graphic with mask identified with Idia, mother of Oba Esigie; Benin Kingdom, Nigeria, 16th century; ivory, iron and copper wire; British Museum collection.
-Photo: public domain via Wikimedia Commons.)

 The Gullah Geechee Cultural Heritage Corridor was designated by the Gullah/Geechee Cultural Heritage Act, passed by Congress Oct.
 12, 2006.
-Map: North Carolina Gullah Geechee Greenway/Blueway Heritage Trail Project

-James Melvin’s Tender Mercies oil painting above is similar to view of Sullivan’s Island, South Carolina in the photo below.
+James Melvin’s New Mercies oil on canvas (above) is similar to the view of Sullivan’s Island in the Lee Keadle photo above the painting.
 Africans were held on Sullivan’s Island before being sold into slavery.
-So we envision “tender mercies” assuaging the memory of enslaved Africans on Sullivan’s Island beach.
+So we feel our tender “new mercies” assuaging the memory of enslaved Africans who entered this country along the southern coastal corridor.
+James Melvin’s Studio is in Nags Head on the North Carolina Outer Banks at the top corner of the Gullah Geechee corridor.

-James Melvin’s Studio is in Nags Head on the North Carolina Outer Banks.
-Photo of painting courtesy Aspire Gallery, Norfolk VA.
+Photo of painting courtesy of Aspire Gallery, Norfolk VA.

 Way down upon the Combahee River